rkachowski/wooget/README.md

 # wooget

-Wooget 2.0 - a cli to manage all sdk package tasks + bonus content.
+A cli which allows [Unity3d](http://www.unity3d.com) projects to work with NuGet packages.

 ## Features

-* Sets up your unity project to work with wooget packages
+* Configures Unity3d to work with NuGet
-* Installs your packages
-* Updates your packages
-* Lists latest versions of everything available
-* Creates new packages for you
+* Install and update packages
-* Builds new packages for you
+* List and search available packages
-* Releases new packages for you
+* Create, Build, Test and Release new NuGet packages
-* Does everything, just for you

 > Checkout [the wiki](https://github.com/wooga/wooget/wiki/) for more information

-## Setup
+## Install

 ```ruby
 gem sources -a http://gem.sdk.wooga.com/